 1. What does obedience mean in daily life?

-It means doing what is asked or required by someone in a position of authority, such as a parent, teacher, or leader.
+It means doing what is asked or required by someone in authority, such as a parent, teacher, manager, or local government.

 2. Is obedience always a positive trait?

 Not always.
-It can be positive in structured environments, but harmful if it leads to following unethical commands.
+It can be helpful in structured environments, but it can become harmful if it leads people to follow unethical or dangerous commands.

 3. How is obedience taught?

-It is often taught through rules, reinforcement, and modeling respectful behavior from an early age.
+It is often taught through clear rules, consistent reinforcement, and modeling respectful behavior from an early age, especially in schools and families.

 4. Is obedience the same as respect?